Financial Advisor vs. Certified Financial Planner: What’s the Difference?

 On the other hand, financial advisors are more appropriate if your needs are more comprehensive.
 Maybe in addition to a financial plan, you need an investing strategy or want guidance on choosing the best insurance products.
 If you are in this category, you may want to choose a financial advisor who has a background in all these matters.
 Alternatively, you can select different professionals for each goal.

-All CFPs have to undergo training and obtain a Series 65 securities license to become a financial advisor.
+In fact, all CFPs have to undergo training and obtain a Series 65 securities license to become a financial advisor.
 To become a CFP, you must complete coursework through a CFP Board registered program and have a bachelor’s degree from an accredited university.
 Once the CFP program is complete, there is an exam that includes multiple-choice and scenario-based questions.
 A CFP is required to complete either 6,000 hours of professional experience or 4,000 hours of apprenticeship experience.
 Finally, there’s an ethics pledge to act as a fiduciary with high ethical standards.

 A higher, mandatory ethical standard is one key difference between financial advisors and financial planners.
 CFPs must act in the client’s best interest.
 Some, but not all, financial advisors abide by the fiduciary standard, while all CFPs are bound by the fiduciary standard.

 The financial advisor vs. financial planner decision depends on your unique situation.
 Conducting proper due diligence is necessary when searching for both CFPs and financial advisors.
 You should check their references, training, qualifications, fee structure and services.
+Here’s a look at what you should consider when deciding whether a financial advisor or a CFP is right for you.

 If you are looking to improve your finances in a general sense, then a financial advisor is the best option.
 Working with a financial advisor can also help you identify the next steps to take.